-Strewn across the convention centre and our surrounding area, over 70 pieces of artwork of all mediums, shapes and sizes stands ready to steal your attention and spark up a conversation.
+Located throughout the convention centre and our surrounding area, over 95 pieces of artwork of all mediums, shapes and sizes stands ready to steal your attention and spark up a conversation.

 But when it comes to the Edmonton Convention Centre’s artwork, there’s a whole lot more to these flourishes of colour and splashes of inspiration than meets the eye.
 Woven into every tapestry, molded into each enormous sculpture and hidden behind all those dribbles of paint are the stories of Edmontonians from virtually every walk of life.

 In fact, the art really isn’t ours at all – it’s yours.